Bben01/russh/README.md

 This library does not aim to replace paramiko, or any other Python SSH library.
 Rather, it's just a proof-of-concept to test the viability of a Python library written in Rust.

 **NOTE 1**: This library is currently a work-in-progress, and should not be used in production scenarios.

-**NOTE 2**: This library is not related to/affiliated with the [russh](https://crates.io/crates/russh) crate.
-The similarity in the names of both projects is purely coincidental.

 ## Features